DeclareDesign/fabricatr/cran-comments.md

 ## Submission

-We are submitting a moderate update, `fabricatr 0.12.0`, which adds support for generating and revealing potential outcomes.
+We are submitting a small update, `fabricatr 0.12.0`, which adds three new functions for generating and revealing potential outcomes.

 ## Test environments
-* local macOS install, R version 4.0.3 (2020-10-10)
+* local macOS install, R version 4.0.3 and 3.5.2
-* GitHub actions: MacOS: devel, release, oldrel,
+* GitHub actions: MacOS: devel, release, oldrel, 3.5
-* GitHub actions: Windows: devel, release, oldrel,
+* GitHub actions: Windows: devel, release, oldrel, 3.5
+* GitHub actions: Ubuntu: devel, release, oldrel, 3.5

 ## R CMD check results
 No errors, warnings, or notes.

 ## Downstream dependencies:
-Passes on revdevcheck.
+No changes to worse in reverse dependencies.